-We’re not going to lie, find a car park around Bronte Park is near impossible on a solid summer’s day but there’s a damn good reason why this beauty gets packed out before the crack of dawn.
-Perfect for beachside BBQs, sheltered seating, green space for all the frisbee, footy kicking and general frolicking, Bronte Park is an Eastern Suburbs foolproof gem for parties, picnics and lazing about.
+We’re not going to lie, finding a car park near Bronte Park is near impossible on a cracking summer’s day, but there’s a damn good reason why this beauty gets packed to the rafters.
+It's a perfect spot for beachside BBQs, sheltered seating, green space for all the frisbee, footy kicking, and general frolicking, parties, picnics, and lazing about.

-Wrapping around the South headlands, overlooking the ocean and cliffs that line it, Christison Park is a stunning spot for your morning walk.
+Wrapping around the South headlands and overlooking the ocean and cliffs that line it, Christison Park is a stunning spot for your morning walk.
 It’s the size of a few football fields complete with goalposts and the dogs absolutely love it here.
-The recently renovated exercise equipment is a great, free solution for your summer workout, and one that your furry friend can come along to.
-Hit up the Grumpy Baker Cafe on arrival, to pick up a pastry and delicious coffee.
+The recently renovated exercise equipment is a great, free solution for your morning workout (just bring some sanitiser with you!).
+Hit up The Grumpy Baker on arrival for a takeaway pastry and delicious coffee.
 Then walk down to Watsons Bay or along the coastal cliff walk for more stunning ocean views.

 Sir Joseph Banks Park

-There aren’t many boxes the Sir Jospeh Banks Park doesn’t tick which is why it classifies as one of the best green spaces to get around in Sydney.
-Dotted in fresh gardens, sports fields, picnic areas, a maze, jogging paths and cycle paths, duck ponds and a basketball half-court (near the Hayden Place entrance), this absolute cracker embodies all the serenity you’re after.
+There aren’t many boxes the Sir Jospeh Banks Park doesn’t tick, which is why it classifies as one of the best green spaces to get around in Sydney.
+Dotted in fresh gardens, sports fields, picnic areas, a maze, jogging paths, cycle paths, duck ponds and a basketball half-court (near the Hayden Place entrance), this absolute cracker embodies all the serenity you’re after.

 Oatley Park is truly iconic (you might also remember it as Peakhurst Park back in the day) and is known for its river beaches along the Georges River.
-Taking up around 45 hectares, this park has everything you need for the perfect day out with ovals, swimming enclosures, a pier to relax on, a wall garden, lookouts, the Draculas Canteen (a large rock overhanging rock) and, to really top it all off, an actual old castle to explore.
+Taking up around 45 hectares, this park has everything you need for the perfect day out with ovals, swimming enclosures, a pier to relax on, a wall garden, lookouts, Dracula's Canteen (a large cave and overhanging rock) and, to really top it all off, an old castle to explore.